Article

 When the time comes to clean your car’s windows and ensure the window tint stays in the best possible condition, you’ll want to follow a few steps in order to complete the job in the right way.
 Here are some steps for cleaning your tinted car windows:

-Gather cleaning supplies: Before you start cleaning your tinted windows, make sure you have all of the necessary supplies on hand.
-The supplies you should use include a few microfiber cloths, a spray bottle filled with mildly soapy water or a window tint safe glass cleaner (does not contain ammonia), if available.- Remove dirt: Use a dry cloth to remove any dirt or debris from the windows.
+Before you start cleaning your tinted windows, make sure you have all of the necessary supplies on hand.
+The supplies you should use include a few microfiber cloths, a spray bottle filled with mildly soapy water or a window tint safe glass cleaner (does not contain ammonia), if available.

-- Use the soapy water or window tint cleaner: Spray soapy water or a window tint safe glass cleaner (does not contain ammonia) on the windows and clean the glass with a microfiber cloth, starting at the top of the window and moving side to side down the entire length of the window.
+• Use the soapy water or window tint cleaner: Spray soapy water or a window tint safe glass cleaner (does not contain ammonia) on the windows and clean the glass with a microfiber cloth, starting at the top of the window and moving side to side down the entire length of the window.

-- Use a dry microfiber cloth: Next, use a dry microfiber cloth to wipe the windows dry.
+• Use a dry microfiber cloth: Next, use a dry microfiber cloth to wipe the windows dry.

-- Repeat as needed: You may need to repeat the process once more, especially if the window tint is extra dirty.
+• Repeat as needed: You may need to repeat the process once more, especially if the window tint is extra dirty.

 By taking these steps when cleaning the window tint on your vehicle, you’ll be able to preserve the life of the window tint and enjoy this vehicle addition for many years to come.